Hill’s Ideal Balance Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Hill’s Ideal Balance Dog Food Review

-Judging by its ingredients alone, Hill’s Ideal Balance looks like an average dry dog food.
+Judging by its ingredients alone, Hill’s Ideal Balance looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.